leon-rgb/DemoProject-SAP-Preperation/README.md

 ## Quickstart — deploy to local Kubernetes (minikube / kind)

 > The repository contains `build-and-deploy.ps1` which automates building backend & frontend images, loading them into minikube/kind, applying Kubernetes manifests, patching deployments and port-forwarding.
+Docker and Minikube (or kind) must be running.
 Open **PowerShell** in the `scripts` folder and run:

 ```powershell